 - 2–3 Tablespoons Cilantro, finely chopped

-- ¼ Cup Rotel Diced Tomatoes, drained (optional)
+- ¼ Cup Rotel Diced Tomatoes, drained (or Roma tomatoes)

 - Sea Salt and pepper to taste